dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 ## Background and Terminology

+Assumptions:

+Assume that students have a basic knowledge

 - The complex plane

   - Visualize as the vector space $\R^2$ via the injection $(x,y) \mapsto x + iy$, but there are a variety of other complex structures around (complex multiplication, conjugation, the derivative, etc).
 Many techniques from vector calculus in the plane will still carry over.